NeoGeo Pocket Color

 SNK then had a turbulent few years to say the least.
 Aruze (a producer of Pachinko machines) did little to support SNK's video game business.
 It developed Pachi-Slot machines based upon popular SNK franchises.
 The original founder Eikichi Kawasaki left the company, along with other executives, to found the entertainment company Brezzasoft.

-In 2002 Eikichi Kawasaki founds a new holding company by the name of Playmore and reacquires SNK's property.
+In 2002 Eikichi Kawasaki founded a new holding company by the name of Playmore and reacquires SNK's property.
 A year later Eikichi Kawasaki finally reacquires the name "SNK" and the company name is then changed from Playmore Corp. to SNK Playmore Corp.
 They continue to develop games for modern systems and the arcades.

-Overall It is difficult to see where (and when) the system really had a chance.
+Overall it's difficult to see where (and when) the system really had a chance.
 There were probably two main reasons whilst the NGPC never took off.
-Whilst a technically superior and prices much easier on the wallet the software catalogue was not big enough to attract enough gamers.
+Whilst technically superior and prices much easier on the wallet, the software catalogue was not big enough to attract enough gamers regardless of the high-quality.
 SNK was a very cult market; more about the hardcore than the kids- the main component of the handheld market.
 SNK had a cult following thanks to its successes mostly in the arcades.
-The Neo Geo [consoles] had historically proved too expensive to become massively popular against the likes of the Mega Drive and the SNES.
-Compared to the Gameboy brand it was relatively unknown.
+The NeoGeo [consoles] had historically proved too expensive to become massively popular against the likes of the Mega Drive and the SNES.
+Compared to the Game Boy brand (which had sold some 80 million units) it was unknown and the explosion of Pokemon kept it so.

 Company issues were the other major factor.
-The Barone family, heads of SNK in the US and Europe and known for their poor organisation did little to develop relationships with third party developers - a critical component to the success of any console history has shown.
+The Barone family, heads of SNK in the US and Europe, known for their poor organisation did little to develop relationships with third party developers - a critical component to the success of any console history has shown.
 Whilst there was attempts to later rectify these problems the bankruptcy halted the improvements.

 Today, the NGPC has a cult following created mainly around the high quality of software produced.
-This also includes those who either do not want to be seen playing a Gameboy, fans of SNK or both.
+This also includes those who either do not want to be seen playing a Game Boy, fans of SNK or both.

 Overall the unit is robust and very neat.
 It is fairly light and sturdy and will withstand a good few bumps should they happen.
 It is held horizontally and fits very well in the hand.

-The screen is impressive especially for the time.
+The screen is impressive especially so for the time.
 It is a 146 colour (almost triple that of the GBC) reflective TFT screen liquid crystal display measuring 68mm wide / 2.7 inches.
 Although you need to be near a light source the display is extremely sharp and bright.

-Some games such as Crush Roller came with a joystick adaptor which fit on the stick which helped with more sharper angles for ease of play.
-There are 2 main buttons for gameplay, A and B and an Option button which usually acts as a pause in most games.
+Instead of a usual D-Pad controller, the NGPC has a micro stick which allows for less rigid controlling.
+It also makes a satisfying click sound when used.
+Some games such as Crush Roller (essentially a Pac-Man Clone) came with a joystick adaptor which fit on the stick which helped with more sharper angles for ease of play.
+There are 2 main buttons for gameplay: Button A and Button B with an Option button which usually acts as a pause in most games.

 Cartridges fit snugly into the back with no risk of them falling out and there are no protrusions.

 When the battery life is near empty the power light will flash and a warning to that effect will appear on screen.
-A DC adaptor can be used if you want to save on batteries.
-Most games will have battery backup and a standard CR2032 (or CMOS battery or Coin Cell) is also used for storing saves.
+An adaptor can be used if you want to save on batteries.

 CPU |